 This document outlines a Three-Part Plan to support short and longer-term financial self-sustainability by the City of Saint John.
+This is the second version of the Plan and is a culmination of discussions that occurred between the province and City since the release of the initial plan in July 2019.

-It reflects extensive and collaborative work between provincial and city officials, and recognizes that many of the actions identified will require, and be strengthened by, the engagement of and partnership with regional communities, city employees, labour groups, and other community interests.
+It reflects extensive and collaborative work between provincial and city officials, and recognizes that many of the actions identified will require, and be strengthened by the engagement of and partnership with regional communities, city employees, labour groups, and other community interests.